Ficool

 Getting no answer for a few long moments, making him contemplate speaking anew, he heard a quick-witted reply fly at him, coming out of seemingly nowhere, the contents more logical than emotional, the complaints from before completely forgotten.

-"Be quiet, or do you want the formless to awake!?"
+"Be quiet, or do you want the Formless to awake!?"

-Noctis had grown used to Oroborus over time; even if the invader got on his nerves from time to time, his thoughts and contemplations, a mystery.
 He was an interesting guy with a few quirks deeply ingrained in his mannerisms.
 Quirks he tried to hide, but at last failed miserably.

-When Noctis first met Oroborus, he had been constantly on edge around him, but with time, he grew to like the guy even when his actions and mood swings did not seem to make sense to Noctis, not fitting together with any other human he had ever observed.
-Not to mention the guy's hobbies, at the thought, a shiver ran down his spine.
+When Noctis first met Ouroboros, he had been constantly on edge around him, but over time, he grew to like the guy, even when his actions and mood swings did not seem to make sense to Noctis and did not fit with any other human he had ever observed.

-The void creature, the formless, was more of an instinctual hunter, simply following its instinct to return everything it sensed to the state it itself was in: nothingness, formlessness, the void.
+The void creature… the formless, was more of an instinctual hunter, simply following its instinct to return everything it sensed to the state it itself was in: nothingness, formlessness, the void.

 Any disturbances could attract it and awaken it from its suspended state.